 For more information, please visit the Uji City Tourist Information Center

 Our tea farm is located in the remote countryside of Ujitawara.
 From Kyoto station, we are 1.5 to 2 hours away by local train, bus and taxi.

 We don’t have an official tour program.
 However, if you are our customer and are able to make arrangements to travel to our farm on your own, we are happy to give you a tour, if time allows.
 We are often busy working on the tea farm and at our shop, so please confirm your plans with us at least one week in advance.
 If time allows, we will be able to show you our tea farms, the birthplace of Sohen Nagatani who invented today’s Japanese tea processing method, the birthplace of Uji tea, and so on.

-If you are interested in visiting our tea farm, please contact us at least one week in advance (one week before the date you would like a tour) to confirm if we are available, and reserve a tour date. (visit Contact Us page)
+If you are interested in visiting our tea farm, please contact us at least two weeks in advance (two weeks before the date you would like a tour) to confirm if we are available, and reserve a tour date.
+(Contact Us page)